Log in with your GUID to our UofG Life App. Bookable study spaces are available all year round.

 - Search for “Exam: Book an exam space”

 Then select a location, date and timeslot.
-Up to 3 timeslots are available each day.
-These include:
+Up to 3 timeslots are available each day in the James McCune Smith Learning Hub and 2 per day in the Molema Building These include:

 You will need to bring your own device to complete the exam.
 If you do not have a suitable device, please submit a request via the helpdesk ahead of your exam date [select ‘Student Laptop Loan’].

 When using these shared spaces, please be respectful to other students (eg. entering, exiting or moving around the room quietly) .
 Be careful not to position yourself in a way that could be perceived as allowing collusion (cheating) between other students.